 Luckily for you and the team, project management software provides functionality to address all of the use cases identified by the team.
 Let’s now take a further look at some of the specific features and functionality that project management software can provide to teams.

-Project Management Software Functions
+Common Project Management Software Features

-Software can be scary.
 If you are not technically inclined, using a new tool like project management software can be a bit intimidating.
 Not to worry—we’ll take a more detailed look into some of the features and functionality you can expect to see in the project management software you decide to use.

 As this article does not focus on a specific software product, provider, or vendor, we’ll take an agnostic view of the more common features of project management systems and software.
 Regardless of the specific product or vendor, the following are core functionalities in project management software: